TimurKady/free-admin/docs/installation-and-cli.md

 └── README.md          # Short reminder about the scaffold
 ```

-The generated files are intentionally minimal so you can adapt them to your stack. `config/routers.py` defines `ProjectRouterAggregator` together with a `get_admin_router()` helper.
-The helper returns a cached `APIRouter` instance so the admin site is not mounted multiple times; call `ProjectRouterAggregator.mount()` if you prefer the class-based API.
+The generated files are intentionally minimal so you can adapt them to your stack. `config/routers.py` defines `ProjectRouterAggregator`, a thin subclass of `RouterAggregator` that centralises how the admin UI and related routers are mounted.
+The module also exports a ready-to-use `ROUTERS` instance so application code can rely on declarative mounting without re-implementing caching or asset registration.
+Override `ProjectRouterAggregator.get_additional_routers()` to describe extra routers that should accompany the admin site.

 ## Step 4.
 Configure project settings